San Diego Motorcycle Accident Attorney

 Can my attorney get the medical care providers and hospitals to reduce their charges?

 Yes.
 If it becomes necessary to get medical care providers to reduce their bills, we will do whatever we can to make that happen.

 No. Call an attorney as soon as possible.
+Take advantage of my offer for a free consultation.
 The insurance adjustors are trained to get you to make admissions or make statements that will harm your case.
 The insurance companies are not interested in helping you.
 They are only interested in reducing the value of your claim and paying you as little as possible.
 Insurance companies are not on your side.